breatheco-de/exercise-simple-counter-react/README.md

 ReactDOM.render(<Card />, document.querySelector('#root'));
 ```

-Aditionally, you can pass information through the Card component using **props**:
+Additionally, you can pass information through the Card component using **props**:

 ```html